Irrigation System Winterization

+Winter is coming!
 Most people don’t consider Winter to be the hardest part of the year to get through.
-In fact, they think of all the hard work they put into the yard in the summer months, then the maintenance that needs to be carried out during Spring and then the cleaning and protecting that happens throughout fall and the think to themselves happily that they got through the worst of it.
+In fact, they think of all the hard work they put into the yard in the Summer months, the maintenance that needs to be carried out during Spring and then the cleaning and protecting that happens throughout Fall and they think to themselves happily that they got through the worst of it.
 Oh, how wrong they are!
 Winter is a very very important part of yard maintenance.
-In some ways, it is the most important part and we’re here to tell you why that is as well as how to make sure that your yard stays sully insulated and hydrated during those tough winter months.
+In some ways, it is the most important part and we’re here to tell you why that is as well as how to make sure that your yard stays fully insulated and hydrated during those tough winter months.
 Just keep on reading below to find out more.

 Why Does Frost Matter?